The Importance of Hydration for Oral Health

 Hydration also supports cosmetic dental results:

 • Whiter Teeth Water rinses away stain-causing foods and beverages.
+For deeper stain removal, professional whitening delivers dramatic results.

 • Fresher Breath Prevents dry mouth, a common cause of bad breath.